autocrossblog/autocrossblog_astro/src/content/post/2009/2009-03-17-removing-the-tail-lights.md

 ---
+tags: [ [ 240z, datsun, parts, video ] ]
+author: "chris"
+publishDate: 2009-03-17T23:01:34+00:00
+updateDate: 2024-11-15T12:15:17-06:00
 image: ~/assets/images/240z/240z-taillights.jpg
-publishDate: 2009-03-17T23:01:34+00:00
+url: "2009/removing-the-tail-lights"
+excerpt: "Explore a 30-minute DIY project on a Datsun car, featuring taillights removal process with before & after pictures and a video tutorial."
 title: "Removing the tail lights"
-excerpt: "Explore a 30-minute DIY project on a Datsun car, featuring taillights removal process with before & after pictures and a video tutorial."
-author: chris
-url: 'removing-the-tail-lights'
-tags:  [ 240z, datsun, parts, video ]
-updateDate: 2024-11-15T12:15:17-06:00
 ---

 After class tonight I spent 30 minutes working on the Datsun.
 I removed the taillights, which I'd not done before.
 I was pleasantly surprised as I didn't find any rust.Here are the before and after photos.